Fuel Glossary205 terms

 Meal Replacement

-Meal replacements can be a practical fallback when cooking time is constrained, but most plans work best when they supplement (not replace) whole foods..
+Meal replacements work as a practical fallback when cooking time is constrained.

 Nutrient Density